dbrattli/Expression/README.md

 assert isinstance(xs, Some)
 ```

+A simplified type called `Try` is also available.
+It's a result type that is
+pinned to `Exception` i.e `Result[TSource, Exception]`.

 ### Sequences

-Contains operations for working with iterables so all the functions in
+Contains operations for working with iterables so all the functions in the
-the sequence module will work with Python iterables.
-Iterables are
+sequence module will work with Python iterables.
+Iterables are immutable by
-immutable by design, and perfectly suited for functional programming.
+design, and perfectly suited for functional programming.

 ```py
 # Normal python way.
 Nested functions are hard to read since you need to